IntelligentSystemsLabUTV/ros2_usb_camera/src/usb_camera_driver/README.md

 - Supports namespace and node name remappings, in order to run different cameras with multiple instances of the node.
 - ROS 2 component compilation and installation.
 - Optimized memory handling.
-- Supports Nvidia CUDA hardware and the OpenCV GPU module.
+- Supports Nvidia CUDA hardware, the OpenCV GPU module, and the Nvidia VPI API.
 - High-resolution, thread-based camera sampling.
 - Offers both reliable and best-effort QoS profiles, configurable via node parameters.